-Outcry as Australian police taser 95-year-old woman
+Outcry as Australian police taser 95-year-old care home resident

 The New South Wales (NSW) police chief has said she shares community concerns, and an investigation is under way.

-The woman was tasered in the chest and back about 04:00 local time on Wednesday, family friend Andrew Thaler told local media.
+Ms Nowland was tasered in the chest and back about 04:00 local time on Wednesday, family friend Andrew Thaler told the BBC.

-She suffered life-threatening head injuries, including a fractured skull and brain bleed, after falling during the incident, he said.
+She is being treated in hospital having suffered a fractured skull and brain bleed, after falling during the incident, he said.

-"The family are shocked, the community are shocked...
-The question will be how was it appropriate to use this level of force on a 95-year-old woman?"
-Mr Thaler told the Sydney Morning Herald.

-Her family are "grieving" as they do not expect her to survive her injuries, he told the Guardian Australia.
+Her family are already grieving as they do not expect her to survive, he added.

 NSW Police has launched a critical incident investigation, and commissioner Karen Webb has said her thoughts are with the woman's family.